ros-controls/ros2_control/ros2controlcli/doc/userdoc.rst

       hardware_component_name
                             Name of the hardware_component to be changed {unconfigured,inactive,active}
-                            State in which the controller should be changed to
+                            State in which the hardware component should be changed to

     options:
       -h, --help            show this help message and exit